SilentMystification/SDVX-Fix-DJDAO-Jittery-Knobs/readme.md

 If you are using another board make sure that there are 4 interrupt pins and that all 4 data wires for the knobs are plugged into those pins

-##### Pushing the code to the Arduino
-If you have experience with programming Arduinos, just push the included `SDVX-Fix-DJDAO-Jittery-Knobs.ino` to your device and skip to the next section

 ##### Wiring things up
 NOTE: Please be careful when wiring things up and make sure that grounds are connected to grounds and 5v/vcc is connected to 5v.
 My DAO board came wired correctly but the wire colors were very much not right with red ground wires and black 5v wires.